 Note: Only students who have been accepted into the Perry Honors College and who have completed the signed acceptance form can be assigned according to the date the housing application and deposit are received online by the Office of Housing and Residential Life.

 The "Test Optional" program allows high school students with at least a 3.3 GPA in a rigorous, college-preparatory curriculum seeking first-time entry to the university the option to be considered for admission without regard to SAT or ACT results.
-If you use the "Test Optional" program to gain admittance to ODU, you must submit you SAT or ACT scores to Honors College for your application to be considered.
-(SAT/ACT not required for fall 2021 applications) You may submit a scan or PDF of your scores showing your full name and all scores to email@example.com to complete your application.
+The PHC application will not invite you to include SAT or ACT scores.

 Not necessarily.
 Honors instructors have been challenged to make courses more enriching.
 Significant reductions in class size allow for more interaction with faculty and among students; collaborative projects, civic learning, and research-based activities are encouraged.